geoalgo/slurmpilot/README.md

 * TBD: chain of jobs

 **DONE**
+* high: support defining cluster as env variable, would allow to run example and make it easier to explain examples in README.md
 * medium: dont make ssh connection to every cluster in cli, requires small refactor to avoid needing SlurmWrapper to get last jobname
 * high: handle python code dependencies
 * high: add example in main repo